jmartsch/acegulpandpack/README.md

-# Opiniated
+# Opinionated
-This set of tools is very opinionated, because I did it my way like Frank Sinatra :)
+This set of tools is very opinionated, because I did it my way, just like Frank Sinatra :)
 Uses cross-env because Windows handles node environment variables differently.

 Sourcemaps and stylelint settings are the same for source and production.